l-ra/openeet/java/README.md

+# Work In Progress
+Even if working well with playground of the EET system, this is still work in progress.

+Any cotribuution is welcomed

 # Java implementation of core EET functionalities
 Based on proof of concept implemented in the shell folder, Java implementation now works for generating valid signed SOAP request.